MengSunDom/CITS5505project/README.md

 python app.py
 ```

-Open your browser and go to `http://localhost:5001`.
+Open your browser and go to: `http://localhost:5001`

 ## 📁 Project Structure